South Sudan says regains key town from rebels, Uganda claims credit

-A rebel spokesman in Addis Ababa, where talks aimed at securing a ceasefire have been grinding on, told Reuters his fighters had made a "tactical withdrawal" from Bor, which has been heavily fought over since the conflict erupted in mid-December.
+A rebel spokesman in Addis Ababa, where talks aimed an securing a ceasefire have been grinding on, said he could not yet confirm the status of Bor, which has been heavily fought over since the conflict erupted in mid-December.

+"The SPLA gallant forces finalised the operation to capture Bor from the forces of rebellion by entering Bor town today," Philip Aguer, spokesman for the government SPLA forces, told reporters in the capital Juba.

 The United Nations says thousands of people have been killed and more than half a million driven from their homes in the fighting in the world's newest nation.